Podcast: Play in new window | Download (Duration: 6:09 — 269.3MB) | Embed

 Earlier this year I delivered an 8-minute inspirational speech about my volunteer mission to Vietnam.
 It was a live speech evaluation workshop event in front of a 200+ audience.
 Our special guest, none other than Lance Miller, 2005 World Champion of Public Speaking (WCPS) had several of us deliver, in turn, our speeches.
 After each of us finished, Lance would then jump on stage and give the audience a full evaluation of what was good, bad, and how our speeches could be improved.

 My speech was about signs and if you can read your signs; signs that we each see in our day to day living, that may be telling us what to do.
 So my speech was made up of 2 short stories.
 When I got to the end of my first story, I heard some clapping.
 I didn’t think much of it because there were only a few and thought it was a sign of approval and support for what I just said.
 However, when I finished my second story, I heard quite a bit more.
 Then I realized what was going on.

 The audience thought my speech was finished.
 I delivered a confusing message to my audience called the false ending.
 Of course, I went onto the third and final example to finish with the real ending.

 Despite all the preparation, I completely missed how my transitions can and were misread.

 Thankfully, I had my speech video recorded.
-After several days breather from the speech I reviewed my video and instantly saw what I had done.
+After several days of a breather from the speech, I reviewed my video and instantly saw what I had done.

-You can see more of my videos at
+You can see more of my videos and video blogs at